teachrdan/aliquam/_posts/2017-07-14-must-ask-questions-for-number-inputs.md

 0. Can it be NaN, infinity or any other non-number number?

-	* You won't be surprised that ``Infinity``,  ``Number.POSITIVE_INFINITY`` and ``Number.NEGATIVE_INFINITY`` are numbers.
-But you *might* be surprised that ``typeof NaN`` evaluates to ``'number'``.
+  * You won't be surprised that **Infinity**,  **Number.POSITIVE_INFINITY** and **Number.NEGATIVE_INFINITY** are numbers.
+But you *might* be surprised that **typeof NaN** evaluates to **'number'**.
 Your code should be able to handle any of these numbers.

 0. Will it always be an integer?

-	* We all know that ``0.4 + 0.2 = 0.6000000000000001``.
-JavaScript's handling of decimels blows darts.
+	* We all know that **0.4 + 0.2 = 0.6000000000000001**.
+JavaScript's handling of decimals blows darts.
 If your function is doing math on its number inputs, account for non-integer values if they may occur.

 0. Is it big enough to cause a stack overflow?

   * Self-explanatory.
-If you're dealing with values that may cause a stack overflow, use alogorithms or libraries to deal with them.
+If you're dealing with values that may cause a stack overflow, use algorithms or libraries to deal with them.

 0. Will it always be a decimal?

-  * Ok, this is mostly for job interviews. (**Note: All of these questions are good to ask when coding in job interviews!**) But can you assume inputs won't be in the other two forms of numbers accepted by vanilla JS, hexadecimal and binary?
-Remember that ``parseint()`` takes [any radix between 2 and 36](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) as its second parameter!
+  * Ok, this is mostly for job interviews.
+(Note: *All of these questions* are good to ask when coding in job interviews!)
+But can you assume inputs won't be in the other two forms of numbers accepted by vanilla JS, hexadecimal and binary?
+Remember that **parseint()** takes [any radix between 2 and 36](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) as its second parameter!

 0. For collections of numbers, will the numbers be unique?